Dean177/reason-standard/docs/Contributing.md

 - You have to translate them back to the 'real' word in your head
 - You have to disambiguate them, does `init` mean `initial` or `initialize` (`List` has both!)

-If its a super common abbreviation, it needs to be justified and explained in the documentation or in [Conventions](./conventions).
+If it's a super common abbreviation, it needs to be justified and explained in the documentation or in [Conventions](./conventions).

 ### Don't be cute